InnerSourceCommons/archive.innersourcecommons.org/events/isc-spring-2020.md

 Please consider registering early as this helps us to organize and have everyone's needs in mind.

-### Call For Sponsorship
-We invite interested organisations and companies to sponsor this renowned event.
-These summits provide a basis to encourage InnerSource practitioners to share their experiences and to collaborate with each other on improving InnerSource.
-If interested in sponsoring this event, please contact Dr. Daniel Izquierdo for more details (dizquierdo@bitergia.com).

-The sponsoring prospectus is available [here](https://drive.google.com/file/d/1O-tfwEc4h_JBCnYCj4COl6h8IU1MketN/view?usp=sharing).

 ### Agenda and Speakers

 We are delighted to welcome Danese Cooper (VP of Special Initiatives at NearForm), and Nithya Ruff (Head of Comcast’s Open Source Program Office) as our keynote speakers for the first day.
 Mary Thengvall (Director of Developer Relations at Camunda) as our keynote speaker during the second day.
 And Steph Egan (Software Engineering Team Lead) and David Buckhurst (Engineering Manager at BBC) as our keynote speakers during the third day!

 The Summit agenda is available [here](https://innersourcecommons.org/events/isc-spring-2020-agenda/) and you can start checking the great set of speakers [here](https://innersourcecommons.org/events/isc-spring-2020-speakers/).

 <img alt="Danese Cooper photo" src="/assets/img/Danese_Cooper.jpg" width="200" align="right"/>